gglanzani/xebia-blog-posts/how-i-learned-to-stop-worrying-and-love-llms/index.md

 > Q: How do I split a record, coming out of reader.Read() in go, so that I can do something with each field?

-A long answer came out, with the proper answer buried in the code but not exactly what I asked.
+A long answer came out, with the proper solution buried in the code, but not exactly what I asked.
 Also note that I can use *golang*, *go*, or *Go* interchangeably.
 The AI knows.

 > A: When you read a record using reader.Read() from the encoding/csv package in Go, it returns a slice of strings
 >